 Jordan Donich is a black belt in Karate and has been trained in Krav Maga, he also won a gold medal in Team Kumite at the Canadian National Championships.
 Stuart O’Connell has also practiced Krav Maga and was a light heavyweight boxer who fought a Dublin’s National Stadium in Ireland.
 Together the Firm makes your worries its problems.

-Some of our practice areas include: Arson, Assault, Bail, Child Pornography, Dangerous Driving, Domestic Assault, Drugs, Extortion, Fraud, Harassment, Human Trafficking, Impaired Driving, Importing Offences, Indecent Acts, Luring, Mischief, Murder, Record Suspension Appeals, Revenge Porn, Sexual Assault, Sexual Exploitation, Sexual Interference, Shoplifting, Theft, Voyeurism, Weapons and Young Offenders.
+Some of our practice areas include: Arson, Assault, Bail, Child Pornography, Dangerous Driving, Domestic Assault, Drugs, Extortion, Fraud, Human Trafficking, Impaired Driving, Importing Offences, Indecent Acts, Luring, Mischief, Murder, Record Suspension Appeals, Revenge Porn, Sexual Assault, Sexual Exploitation, Sexual Interference, Shoplifting, Theft, Voyeurism, Weapons and Young Offenders.

-We also represent the interest of Accountants, Dentist, Doctors, Massage Therapist, Nurses, Opticians, Pharmacists, Physiotherapists, Sexual Assault Defendants, Social Workers, Teachers, University Students, and Veterinarians.
+We also represent the interest of Accountants, Dentist, Massage Therapist, Nurses, Opticians, Pharmacists, Physiotherapists, Sexual Assault Defendants, Social Workers, Teachers, University Students, and Veterinarians.